somyasinha15/HealeniumWebDocker/README.md

    # Using Healinium with Maven

-This guide will walk you through the steps to add Healinium as a dependency in your Maven project, initialize the self-healing driver, and configure the `healinium.properties` file.

 ## Step 3: Add Healinium Dependency to Your Maven Project

 1. Open your project's `pom.xml` file.